 Emerson College awards federal funds based on demonstrated need.
 Graduate students who apply for federal financial assistance must be matriculated, degree-seeking candidates enrolled at least half-time (4 credits per semester).
 Federal regulations specify that federal financial aid recipients must be U.S. citizens, U.S. nationals, or eligible non-citizens.

 The Free Application for Federal Student Aid (FAFSA) and supporting documentation determine the student's financial need, as defined by federal formulas.
-Most students will qualify for a Subsidized Stafford Student Loan.
-Those who do not qualify for the full Subsidized Stafford Loan may be approved for the difference in an Unsubsidized Stafford Loan.
-The combination of the Subsidized and Unsubsidized Loans cannot exceed the student's cost of attendance minus other financial assistance.
+Most students will qualify for a Unsubsidized Direct Student Loan.
+The combination of the Unsubsidized Loans and other financial assistance cannot exceed the student's cost of attendance.

 The cost of attendance (also referred to as the student's budget) for Emerson College is broken down into two categories, direct and indirect costs.
 Direct costs are charges billed directly to the student: tuition and mandatory fees.
 Indirect costs are other necessary educational expenses: off-campus room, off-campus board, books, supplies, travel, and personal expenses.
 If you feel your cost of attendance is not comprehensive enough to meet your extenuating circumstances, please review Emerson's cost of attendance appeal policy.